Change Your Image

 Crop And Save

 I heavily despise war, sport and western films.
-I also don't quite like mob/gangster film.
-I'm not a big fan of gun-oriented (shootout/explosive) action films (unless if they're sci-fi) and horror films (primarily supernatural ghost stories and masked killers).
+I'm also not a big fan of shoot 'em up, explosive action films (not unless if they're sci-fi/fantasy in nature though) and horror films.

 Like falling down after almost reaching the top...